Fractional approval voting: Population consistency

+SPC implies RPC, and RPC implies WPC.
+SPC is too strong to be useful: it entails a high degree of independence between the shares of different candidates, and no unanimous rule satisfies it (see below).
+RPC avoids this impossibility while retaining the appeal of SPC for structurally similar subelections.

+A related condition was studied by Guerdjikova and Nehring for rules that return a set of distributions: if the sets chosen for two disjoint profiles intersect, then exactly the distributions in the intersection should be chosen for the combined profile.
+This is the set-valued counterpart of WPC.
+Together with a mild proportionality condition, continuity, efficiency, and independence of candidates that obtain a share of 0, it characterizes the rule that returns the set of all Nash-optimal distributions.

 Rules

 Utilitarian rule

 The utilitarian rule aims to maximize the sum of utilities, and therefore it distributes the entire budget among the candidates approved by the largest number of voters.
 In particular, if there is one candidate with the largest number of votes, then this candidate gets 1 (that is, all the budget) and the others get 0, as in single-winner approval voting.
 If there are some k candidates with the same largest number of votes, then the budget is distributed equally among them, giving 1/k to each such candidate and 0 to all others.
 The utilitarian rule has several desirable properties: it is anonymous, neutral, PE, individual-SP, and preference-monotone.
 It is also easy to compute.

 However, it is not fair towards minorities - it violates Individual-FS (as well as all stronger variants of FS).
 For example, if 51% of the voters approve X and 49% of the voters approve Y, then the utilitarian rule gives all the budget to X and no budget at all to Y, so the 49% who vote for Y get a utility of 0.
 In other words, it allows for tyranny of the majority.

 The utilitarian rule is also not weak-group-SP (and hence not group-SP).
 For example, suppose there are 3 candidates (a,b,c) and 3 voters, each of them approves a single candidate.
 If they vote sincerely, then the utilitarian mixture is (1/3,1/3,1/3) so each agent's utility is 1/3.
 If a single voter votes insincerely (say, the first one votes for both a and b), then the mixture is (0,1,0), which is worse for the insincere voter.
 However, if two voters collude and vote insincerely (say, the first two voters vote for the first two outcomes), then the utilitarian mixture is (1/2, 1/2, 0), which is better for both insincere voters.